Ahmedabad Tour Packages

 There are a number of places that one can visit that are within half an hour from Sanskar Kendra.
 Some of the more notable ones are listed below.

-1. Sidi Saiyyed's Mosque: This mosque is built in the last year of the Gujarat Sultanate by Sidi Saiyyed, a follower of the last general of the last Sultan of the Sultanate; Muzaffar Shah III.
+1. Sidi Saiyyed's Mosque: This mosque was built in the last year of the Gujarat Sultanate by Sidi Saiyyed, a follower of the last general of the last Sultan of the Sultanate; Muzaffar Shah III.
 It is a piece of history that one can easily associate with Ahmedabad.
 It's only 10 minutes from the Sanskar Kendra by car, on the other side of the Sabarmati.

-2. Bhadra Fort & “Teen” Darwaza: Close to Sidi Saiyyed’s Mosque, Bhadra Fort is the perfect place for a quick picturesque detour as well a pit stop for shopping if you have some extra time in your hands.
+2. Bhadra Fort & “Teen” Darwaza: Close to Sidi Saiyyed’s Mosque, Bhadra Fort is the perfect place for a quick picturesque detour as well as a pit stop for shopping if you have some extra time in your hands.
 Its is only 7 or 8 minutes by car from the Sanskar Kendra.

 3. Kankaria Lake: Only a 15-minute drive from the Sanskar Kendra, this circular lake serves as the perfect location for a day out with kids as it offers facilities like boating, water sports, a toy train, a hot air balloon ride and several other rides and games as well as a great view of the surrounding city at the backdrop of the lake.